 Popacatepetl laid Iztaccihuatl's body down on a funeral table, overflowing with flowers, and kissed Iztaccihuatl's soft, cold lips.

-He then grabbed a smoking torch, knelt beside his beloved and stayed with her to watch over her in eternal sleep.
+He then grabbed a smoking torch, knelt beside her and stayed with her to watch over her in eternal sleep.

 The Gods, touched by the lover’s plight, turn the two lovers into mountains so that they may be together, forever.